GrawLab/DBSCAN-CellX/README.md

 ```
 C:\Users\USER-NAME\dbscan-cellx> python -m pip install -e .
 ```
-After installation the package should be fully usable inside the opened environment (see below). *If the user wants to use the the package in combination with the app-based GUI, the package has to be installed into the App environment (delete?).*
+After installation the package should be fully usable inside the opened environment (see below).

 ### (b) Graphical-User-Interface (App) (Recommended)
 To install the App, the easiest way is to use the pip installer with the *requirements.txt*-file found in the App-folder.
 Before installing the required dependencies, please make sure that you have a functional version of *git* installed.